DavidSantia/lab2/README.md

 # lab2
 Tomcat Java lab for New Relic instrumentation

-This Linux-based lab is containerized with Docker, and can run on Mac, Windows or Linux
+Containerized with Docker, it can run on Mac, Windows or Linux

 ## Background